petergu/aws-sqs-lambda-java/README.md

 * The SQS queue receives and stores messages.
 * The CloudWatch Event Rule triggers the Lambda Consumer based on a schedule (e.g. every 5 minutes).
 * The Lambda Consumer reads as many messages as possible from the SQS and invoke a Lambda Worker for each message asynchronous.
-* The Lambda Worker does the actual computing work.
+* The Lambda Worker does the actual work.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/2072930/33588139-57fc87a4-d93f-11e7-9719-5add43acae12.png" width="800">